 GeneCards Summary for HAS1 Gene

 HAS1 (Hyaluronan Synthase 1) is a Protein Coding gene.
-Diseases associated with HAS1 include peritoneal mesothelioma and malignant peritoneal mesothelioma.
-Among its related pathways are Disease and Metabolism.
-GO annotations related to this gene include hyaluronan synthase activity.
+Diseases associated with HAS1 include Foodborne Botulism and Lymphoplasmacytic Lymphoma.
+Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
+Gene Ontology (GO) annotations related to this gene include hyaluronan synthase activity.
 An important paralog of this gene is HAS3.

 Catalyzes the addition of GlcNAc or GlcUA monosaccharides to the nascent hyaluronan polymer.
 Therefore, it is essential to hyaluronan synthesis a major component of most extracellular matrices that has a structural role in tissues architectures and regulates cell adhesion, migration and differentiation.
 This is one of the isozymes catalyzing that reaction.
 Also able to catalyze the synthesis of chito-oligosaccharide depending on the substrate (By similarity).